hasura/graphql-engine/manual/users/index.rst

 To configure recaptcha for your project, you can to your project console.
-Inside Auth -> Signin Methods you should find the Recaptcha settings.
+Inside Auth -> Sign-In Methods you should find the Recaptcha settings.

 Login